|Associated names:||The Burger Company, McDonald's, Costa, Restbite, Pizza Hut, Hot Food Co., Fone Bitz, Game On, WHSmith, Days Inn|

 Fuel is provided under a variety of brands.

 In October 2010, they confirmed the creation of over 400 jobs as part of a multi-million pound investment programme to regenerate the company’s entire estate up until 2015.
-The first two years saw £12 million spent on redeveloping the catering facilities at ten key sites, with further improvements at Roadchef’s remaining service areas scheduled to take place over the following three years.
-So far, Roadchef have kept to this promise but they still have a few sites left still to redevelop.
-At the same time, Roadchef also signed a 20 year agreement with McDonalds following the successful trial at Strensham.
+The first two years saw £12 million spent on redeveloping the catering facilities at ten key sites.
+At the same time, Roadchef also signed a 20 year agreement with McDonald's following the successful trial at Strensham.
 They also said that all of their RestBite outlets were going to be changed to Hot Food Co., following the successful trials at Strensham, Northampton and Watford Gap.
 This never happened as they have introduced a new brand called Fresh Food Café which replaced the Hot Food Co. outlets.
 Finally, Roadchef also promised that all of their Costa outlets were going to be moved to larger units or be upgraded.
-In February 2013, Roadchef confirmed that they will be upgrading all of their RestBite restaurants but at the moment, they are still trialling other catering offers to see which is most popular.
+In February 2013, Roadchef confirmed that they will be upgrading all of their RestBite restaurants but at the moment, with Fresh Food Cafe generally being the favoured replacement.
+The refurbished sites do without dark units, and instead offer one large food court.

 In August 2011, they broke a chain of bad news by buying First's two services, in a deal reportedly worth £10m.